LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

 The first relationship we implement will be between the ``Event`` and ``EventCategory`` classes.
 We will allow multiple events to be in the same category, but each event will only have one category.
 Thus, this will be a many-to-one relationship.

-Before diving in, let's reduce repetition in our persistent classes, that is, let's "DRY out" our code.
+Before diving in, let's reduce repetition in our persistent classes, that is, let's DRY out our code.

 Creating an ``AbstractEntity`` - Video
 --------------------------------------